Trifolium macraei

 Trifolium macraei is a species of clover known by the common names Chilean clover, double-head clover, and MacRae's clover.

-It has a disjunct distribution, occurring on the coastline of Oregon and California in the United States, as well as in South America.
-It grows in coastal habitat, such as sand dunes, and disturbed areas.
+Description

 It is an annual herb taking a decumbent or erect form.
-The leaves are made up of oval leaflets 1 to 2 centimeters in length.
-The inflorescence is usually made up of two oval or rounded heads of flowers each measuring up to 1.5 centimeters wide.
+The leaves are made up of oval leaflets 1 to 2 cm in length.
+The inflorescence is usually made up of two oval or rounded heads of flowers each measuring up to 1.5 cm wide.
 Each flower has a calyx of sepals which taper into densely hairy bristles.
 The flower corolla is purple or bicolored with white or pink.

+Distribution and habitat

+It has a disjunct distribution, occurring on the coastline of Oregon and California in the United States, as well as in South America.
+It grows in coastal habitat, such as sand dunes, and disturbed areas.